noreading/react-redux-introduction/README.md

 Following this tutorial you'll review:

 - Setup of a React App using React Script
-- Writing HTML with JSX
+- Writing HTML with JSX  g
 - Adding SCSS for styles with React
 - Using Font Awesome with React
 - Understanding the state